Best mountain bike lights 2023 – hit the trails after dark with the most useful MTB lights

-The days may be getting shorter and darker as we head into fall (aka autumn) and winter, but that doesn't mean it's time to hang up your riding shoes.
-With the best mountain bike lights, you can keep pedaling for hours after the sun has said goodnight.
-Late summertime night rides can also offer up an adventure through the darkness at more palatable temperatures.
+The days may be getting longer again now that we're into the new year, but that doesn't mean it's time to park your lights until next fall/autumn.
+With the best mountain bike lights, you can maximize your riding time long after the sun has set.
 Plus, the best mountain bike lights are essential for any bikepacking trip where you plan on venturing into the unknown.

 A night-time mountain bike ride will also put a whole new spin on your local trails, as features cast unnerving shadows on the trail.
 Speeding between trees in the dark is demanding on a light setup and, like everything else in the bike industry, the best mountain bike lights are improving faster than the speed of… well, you get the idea.

-Manufacturers are pushing out higher lumens, batteries are getting smaller and the burn times ever longer.
+Manufacturers are pushing out higher lumen lights, batteries are getting smaller and the burn times ever longer.
 After all, the last thing you want is for the lights to go out mid-ride.

-So don't let the darkness prevent you from getting out onto the trails.
 Our expert reviewers have been on the case to assemble this list of the best front and rear mountain bike lights, checking out their brightness, run time, and extra features.
-Our top pick is the Exposure Six Pack Mk12, and our budget choice is the Magicshine RN3000.
+Our top front light picks are the Exposure Six Pack, and our budget choice – the Magicshine RN3000.

 Scroll down for our list of the best mountain bike lights, front and rear, or skip to the bottom to find out everything you need to know when choosing the best mountain bike lights.
 If you are weighing up all the different options, you may also want to check out our guides to the best budget mountain bike lights and the best MTB helmet lights too.